How Signing a Liability Release Can Affect Your Right to File a Personal Injury Lawsuit

 A trial court agreed with the school board that the signed release barred the plaintiff’s lawsuit.
 On appeal, a divided three-judge panel of the Fourth District agreed with the trial court.
 The majority noted the terms of the release were “unambiguous and enforceable.”
 Indeed, the release said absolved the school board of liability from “any injury or claim resulting from … athletic participation.”

 The dissenting judge, however, argued the release “did not clearly and specifically release the [school board] for the negligence which occurred in this case.”
 That is to say, the release explained in bold type that there “are certain dangers inherent in the activity which cannot be avoided or eliminated” for which the school board could not be held responsible.
 Critically, the dissenting judge said, this language “did not clearly and specifically release negligence.”
 And while there was the additional language noted above with respect to “any injury or claim,” that was “in tiny print” and created an ambiguity as to what the release actually covered.

 Speak with a South Florida Personal Injury Attorney Today

 As you can see, even professional judges can look at a liability release and disagree about its actual meaning.
 This is why you always need to be careful when signing such forms.
 You may be signing away valuable legal rights without even fully realizing the implications of your actions.

 If you have been injured on someone else’s property or due to someone else’s negligence, it is important you seek out legal advice from a qualified Boca Raton personal injury lawyer.
-Contact the Leifer Law Firm today to schedule a consultation with a member of our team.
+Contact Leifer & Ramirez today to schedule a consultation with a member of our team.